Consultant in Old Age Psychiatry, North Bucks OA CMHT

 * 33 days annual leave, plus bank holidays, rising to 35 days with continuous service

-* NHS Discount across a wide range of shops, restaurants and retailers
+* NHS Discount across shops, restaurants, and retailers

 * Lease car scheme